 Open source is a software development practice, where the software’s source code1 :

-- usually developped by multiple actors, in an open and transparent way
+- usually developed by multiple actors, in an open and transparent way

 - free and available for all